-The TWMU’s University Library consists of the Main Library, Medical Center East Library, Yachiyo Medical Center Library, Kakegawa Library, and TWMU Nursing School Library.
+The TWMU’s University Library consists of the Main Library, Medical Center East Library, Yachiyo Medical Center Library and TWMU Nursing School Library.
 As a university library supporting education, research, learning, and clinical practice, the library holds not only paper books but also electronic materials such as electronic journals, electronic books, and literature databases.
 The Main Library moved into the new school building in April 2020 and now has reading rooms as well as academic commons where classes and training sessions are held.
 The academic commons provide places for discussion and group learning as well as for effctive and active learning.

 In the YOSHIOKA Yayoi Memorial Room, the personal history of the founder,